liquip/liquip-plugin/README.md

 The `api` submodule contains the code for the API.

-The `gui` submodule contains the *old* code for the inventory gui used in the crafting table.
+The `gui` submodule contains the *old* code for the inventory gui used in the old crafting table.
 It will be removed in the future.

 The `paper-core` submodules implements the parts of the API that are common between the submodules